sidsarasvati/dotfiles/README.md

  - Mac OSx
  - Linux

-Note: For Windows, it recommended to to C:\cygwin_home as %HOME% enviroment variable, this keeps the configs away from cygwin binaries.
+Note: For Windows, I recommend setting C:\cygwin_home as %HOME% enviroment variable, this keeps the configs away from cygwin binaries.